-On this mini-term, the faculty leader will take students to explore Poland, where during the Second World War, some of the main events of the Holocaust took place that continue to be central as sites of remembrance, memory and ethnic identity.
+On this mini-term, students will explore Poland, where during the Second World War, many of the main events of the Holocaust took place that continue to be central as sites of remembrance, memory, and ethnic identity.
 The program will be concentrated mainly in the Polish cities of Warsaw and Krakow, with additional trips to important places like Auschwitz.
 Students will visit museums and historical sites, as well as theaters, festivals, and restaurants to explore the local culture, culminating in the Jewish Culture Festival in Krakow."

 Course of Study